edavis/riverpy/README.md

 A River of News aggregator is a certain type of RSS reader.

-As Dave Winer, a pioneer of River of News aggregators, [puts it][]: "It's an application that reads feeds you've subscribed to and presents only the new items, newest first.
+As Dave Winer [puts it][]: "It's an application that reads feeds you've subscribed to and presents only the new items, newest first.
 As you scroll down you go back in time, to older items."

 Click [here][riverpy-demo] to see a demo of riverpy in action.